 Main public projects

-• the Vanguard (EU Horizon 2023-2026) project aims to strengthen the fight against trafficking in human beings through the provision of improved intelligence picture, delivery of advanced and trustworthy suite of tools, and realisation of innovative training activities.
+• the Vanguard project (EU Horizon 2023-2026) aims to strengthen the fight against trafficking in human beings through the provision of improved intelligence picture, delivery of advanced and trustworthy suite of tools, and realisation of innovative training activities.

 Teaching